 We observed a relatively high proportion of FCAMHS referrals where animal maltreatment had been flagged as a potential issue.
 In this respect, 49 out of the 261 (19%) referrals reviewed documented some level of concern relating to the maltreatment of an animal.
 Previous research has indicated a prevalence rate of up to 55% of undergraduate students self-reporting that they have engaged in at least one act of animal maltreatment in their lifetime (Newberry, 2018).
 Ultimately, Newberry (2018) concludes that such behaviours may be just as evident within the general public as it is in offender and clinical populations, particularly given that this prevalence rate is similar to what has been found in other similar populations.
 There is also evidence that most animal maltreatment goes unidentified (Lockwood, 2010).
 Thus, it is probable that the even the relatively high prevalence rate observed in this evaluation underrepresents the true extent of animal maltreatment in this population.
 Concerningly, previous research findings also suggest that young people who go on to commit interpersonal violent offences as an adult may display a tendency to cover up their animal maltreatment behaviours when younger (Tallichet and Hensley, 2009).

 Interestingly, young people referred into FCAMHS where animal maltreatment had been identified were significantly younger than those who had reportedly engaged in no animal maltreatment.
-The median age of young people who had engaged in animal maltreatment was 12.88, compared to 14.34 in those where animal maltreatment had not been indicated.
 One explanation for this may be that, in the case of younger children, there are few, if any, actual offending behaviours, compared to older, referred youths.
 Thus, the reasons for the referrals may be more focussed on concerns in relation to emerging antisocial behaviours, with some of these issues evidenced by animal maltreatment allegations.
 Therefore, we cannot rule out that this observation is, at least partly, due to reporting bias.
 That is, animal maltreatment concerns may be seen as more relevant to the referral, and hence reported more frequently, in relation to younger children.
 Furthermore, younger children are more likely to be under greater levels of supervision from adults, this may also increase the frequency of animal maltreatment behaviours being observed in younger children.
 In relation to this finding, concerningly, previous research findings from institutionalised individuals suggest that the earlier an individual engages in animal maltreatment, the greater their propensity to engage in recurrent acts of interpersonal violence against adults when older (Henderson et al, 2011).

-No significant associations with animal maltreatment concerns were observed for the other demographic factors, aside from age at referral.
+No significant associations with animal maltreatment concerns were observed for the other demographic factors.
 Therefore, the findings suggest that gender, referral source, and region where the young person lives, had no influence on whether referral stated that the young person had engaged in animal maltreatment or not.
 The lack of a statistically significant difference relating to gender was noteworthy.
 This contrasts with the perception that males are more commonly abusers of animals than females.
 This is assumed to be due to male tendencies to externalise emotions, particularly when exposed to domestic violence, as well as the male socialisation of a need for dominance (Katz and Gottman, 1993; Flynn, 1999; Chan and Wong, 2019).
-However, one likely explanation for this contrasting observation is that it is that females referred to FCAMHS are atypical of the wider youth population, being much less commonly referred than boys (Lane et al, 2021).
+However, one likely explanation for this contrasting observation is that females referred to FCAMHS are atypical of the wider youth population, being much less commonly referred than boys (Lane et al, 2021).